W2nd3r/Tube-mp4-download/README.md

 How to use?

-1.You have to install required dependencies.
-2.Run the script and enter url.
-3.The video will be downloaded to your download folder.
+1. You have to install required dependencies.
+2. Run the script and enter url.
+3. The video will be downloaded to your downloads folder.

 TESTED: This was tested on linux, so I don't know if it will work on windows or macOS